andreasphil/design-system/README.md

 - **Blocks:** The framework includes opinionated styling for almost all common HTML elements inside [`src/blocks/`](./src/blocks/).

 - **Exceptions:** Some blocks, such as buttons, come with variants (also called exceptions).
-[According to CUBE CSS](https://cube.fyi/exception.html#why-data-attributes), variants are applied using `data-` attributes.
+[According to CUBE CSS](https://cube.fyi/exception.html#why-data-attributes), variants are applied using attributes.

 - **Composition & utilites:** With the exception of a few utilities, these are outside the scope of the framework.